-\ The location test protocol may be either Standard Location Test or National Location Test protocol and must be used in addition to the RLS Location Test protocol.
+† The location test protocol may be either Standard Location Test or National Location Test protocol and must be used in addition to the RLS Location Test protocol.

-- b) as soon as possible determine Coordinated Universal Time (UTC) from the GNSS receiver and maintain a clock for at least 6 hours from the time the beacon was first activated, to an accuracy of better than three seconds (once UTC has been acquired) or until the beacon is deactivated (if UTC is not acquired see (e) below); - c) if an RLM message has not been received within the first 30 minutes period, then, at the end of this time, utilise UTC time to next activate the GNSS receiver at the next occurrence of UTC $M{\text{offset}}$ minutes (where $0 \leq M{\text{offset}} \leq 59$ ), to check for receipt of an RLM, for a minimum period of 15 minutes, or until an RLM message is acquired (e.g. if the first 30 minute period ended at 02:29 and $M{\text{offset}}$ is 15 minutes, then next activate the GNSS receiver at 03:15, or if $M{\text{offset}}$ is 44 minutes, then next activate the GNSS receiver at 02:44); - d) then during each subsequent hour reactivate the GNSS receiver to check for receipt of an RLM for a minimum period of 15 minutes at $M{\text{offset}}$ minutes, with $0 \leq M{\text{offset}} \leq 59$ , past the hour until either an RLM message is received or 6 hours has elapsed since the beacon was activated - e) if UTC cannot be determined within 30 minutes after beacon activation the beacon shall attempt to obtain UTC using the timings detailed in section 4.5.5.4.
-If UTC is then determined the beacon shall continue as per c) and d) above from the next occurrence of UTC $M{\text{offset}}$ minutes; and - f) once a RLM message is received, or after 6 hours has elapsed since beacon activation, whichever is sooner, the beacon shall revert to the GNSS timings in section 4.5.5.4.
+- a) when encoded with an RLS Location Protocol maintain the GNSS receiver in an active mode of operation for a minimum period of 30 minutes after beacon activation or until a valid RLM message is acquired or the beacon is deactivated, whichever occurs first, such that it can continuously check for receipt of an RLM message and Coordinated Universal Time (UTC), during this period; - b) as soon as possible determine UTC from the GNSS receiver and maintain a clock for at least 6 hours from the time the beacon was first activated, to an accuracy of better than three seconds (once UTC has been acquired) or until the beacon is deactivated (if UTC is not acquired see (e) below); - c) if an RLM message has not been received within the first 30 minutes period, then, at the end of this time, utilise UTC time to next activate the GNSS receiver\ at the next occurrence of UTC $M{\text{offset}}^{\dagger}$ minutes (where $0 \leq M{\text{offset}} \leq 59$ ), to check for receipt of an RLM, for a minimum period of 15 minutes, or until an RLM message is acquired (e.g. if the first 30 minute period ended at 02:29 and $M{\text{offset}}$ is 15 minutes, then next activate the GNSS receiver at 03:15, or if $M{\text{offset}}$ is 44 minutes, then next activate the GNSS receiver at 02:44); - d) then during each subsequent hour reactivate\ the GNSS receiver (in accordance with section 4.5.5.4 and this section 4.5.7.2) to check for receipt of an RLM for a minimum period of 15 minutes at $M{\text{offset}}$ minutes, with $0 \leq M{\text{offset}} \leq 59$ , past the hour until either an RLM message is received or 6 hours has elapsed since the beacon was activated or the beacon is deactivated; - e) if UTC cannot be determined within 30 minutes after beacon activation the beacon shall attempt to obtain UTC using the timings detailed in section 4.5.5.4.
+If UTC is then determined the beacon shall continue as per c) and d) above from the next occurrence of UTC $M{\text{offset}}$ minutes; and - f) once an RLM message is received, or after 6 hours has elapsed since beacon activation, whichever is sooner, the beacon shall revert to the GNSS timings in section 4.5.5.4.